 There is increasing evidence that what we put into our bodies plays as big a role in the presence or absence of disease than just about anything else we do.
 Often, people who eat a healthy diet have a longer life and a better quality of life when compared to those who choose to scoff the unhealthy foods (otherwise known as the good stuff 😩).
 FACT.

 Emotional eaters typically lack the coping skills necessary to deal with stress, pain, fear, and loneliness and use food almost like a drug to deal with them.
-It’s so easy to get stuck in the vicious cycle of binging when your problems become too overwhelming.
+It’s so easy to get stuck in the vicious cycle of binging when your problems or symptoms become too overwhelming.

 What makes a healthy eater?